-25 Oct The famous Catalan desert “Crema Catalana” – How to Make Catalan Cream
+25 Oct The Famous Catalan Dessert “Crema Catalana” – How to Make Catalan Cream

-Crema Catalana or Catalan Cream is one of the most typical desserts, originally from the Spanish region of Catalonia, but it spread out through all Spain.
+Crema Catalana, or Catalan Cream, is one of the most typical desserts, originally from the Spanish region of Catalonia, but it has spread out through all of Spain.

-Crema Catalana is without doubt one of the most famous examples of Catalan desserts.
-Thanks to its originality and unique fantastic taste it becomes nowadays an even internationally well known recipe.
+Crema catalana is without doubt one of the most famous examples of Catalan desserts.
+Thanks to its originality and unique fantastic taste it has become an internationally well-known recipe nowadays.

-It is pretty similar to the crème brulée in French, but the main difference is that crema catalana is made from milk and is then thickened with corn starch and eggs, while the crème brulée is made with a thick cream, is cooked in the oven in a water bath, and in general we can say that the texture is more similar to a flan.
+It is pretty similar to the French crème brulée, but the main difference is that crema catalana is made from milk and is then thickened with cornstarch and eggs, while the crème brulée is made with a thick cream, is cooked in the oven in a water bath, and in general we can say that the texture is more similar to a flan.

 It is rich, has a delicious creamy texture and melts in your mouth while eating it.
-So why not try out the recipe for the Crema Catalana by your own.
-Here you find an easy 7 Step description for Food & Cooking Lovers!
+So why not try out the recipe for crema catalana on your own?
+Here you find an easy 7-step description for food and cooking lovers!
 Give it a try!

 7 Steps to prepare the “Crema Catalana”